 Responsibilities of a liaison to a GNSO Working Group:

+The liaison is appointed by the GNSO Council and as such is accountable to the GNSO Council;

-The liaison may serve as an interim WG Chair until a WG Chair is named;
+The liaison may serve as an interim WG Chair until a WG Chair is named.
+It would not be appropriate for the liaison to be considered for a permanent Chair or co-chair/vice-chair position;

-The liaison is expected to report to the GNSO Council on a regular basis (at a minimum, at or before an ICANN public meeting and as issues or significant milestones arise in the group’s work) on the progress of the Working Group;
+The liaison is expected to report to the GNSO Council on a regular basis (at a minimum, at or before an ICANN public meeting and as issues or significant milestones arise in the group’s work) on the progress of the Working Group.
+Such report is expected to be co-ordinated with the WG leadership;

 The liaison will assist the WG Chair as required with his/her knowledge of WG processes and practices;